 - Did the event caused by the dangerous conditions directly lead to your physical harm?

-If I filed a lawsuit, who would be the defendants listed in the case?
+If I Filed a Chicago Slip and Fall Lawsuit, who Would be the Defendants Listed in the Case?

 - Property owner